splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-pet-clinic/_index.md

 Once the application is up and running, and auto instrumentation is enabled we will instantly start seeing metrics and traces via the **Auto Instrumentation** for Java that will be used by the **Splunk APM** product.

+We also will examine Alwayson Profiling and Database Query performance.

 After that, we will instrument PetClinic's end user interface (HTML pages rendered by the application) with the **Splunk OpenTelemetry Javascript Libraries (RUM)** that will generate RUM traces around all the individual clicks and page loads executed by an end user.

 Lastly, we will configure the Spring PetClinic application to write application logs to the filesystem and also configure the Splunk OpenTelemetry Collector to read (tail) the logs and send them to **Splunk Cloud**.